NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/genomeOverlap/lab-genomicGoverlaps.md

 5. Compare the results from step 1 (A vs B) to the results for all the randomized data sets.
 This makes it possible to calculate a p-value and a z-score.

 To illustrate this, we create a data set of 100 regions, randomly ditributed across the genome.
-Using the test with 100 randomizations, we check if there is a significant between the Insv peaks and our random data set. *How do you interpret the results?*
+Using the test with 100 randomizations, we check if there is a significant overlap between the Insv peaks and our random data set. *How do you interpret the results?*

 ```R